chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     W:sub:`ζ` = { (1, α:sub:`1`), (2, α:sub:`2`), ..., (Λ(ζ), α:sub:`Λ(ζ)`)}

-For each Word α:sub:`i`` ∈ W:sub:`ζ`, its String Length *l(α)* must be greater 0 by the Empty Axiom W.2 and Definition 1.1.2.
+For each ordered Word (*i*, *α*:sub:`i`) ∈ W:sub:`ζ`, its String Length *l(*α*:sub:`i`)* must be greater 0 by the Empty Axiom W.2 and Definition 1.1.2.
 Therefore, since each Word contributes at least a String Length of 1, the sum of the lengths of the words in the sentence is greater than or equal to the number of words in the sentence. ∎

 Setion II.II: Sentence Classes
 ------------------------------